CloudDesk/RTE-PMS-Backend/Document Repository/v3/PMS_FSD_v3.md

 Ratings, scores, and weighted marks shall be entered only against template-configured scoring sections and scoring fields where scoring participation is enabled.

+Where the template defines scoreable predefined objectives, managers shall rate those objectives during review.
+Submitted employee achievements and proof files shall be visible as evidence for the related objective.

 ### FR-MQR-03: Manager Review Validation

 Submission requires all mandatory review fields.